gfrancomontero/gfrancomontero/README.md

 | GraphQL          | NextJS              | Python (Learning) | Docker                  | Redis                  | Stripe                |
 | Git              | Django (Learning)  |                   | Heroku, Nginx, Kubernetes | PostGIS                | Twilio                |

+_(if you're wondering how to create a neat little intro like this one for your GitHub profile — it's quite easy.
+Create a new repo, name it to match your username, initialize it with a readme.md file, add content using markdown language, commit your changes, and off you go._ 😉

+Gonzalo